 Honoring Centennial/Sesquicentennial Farms in DeKalb County

-The Illinois Department of Agriculture’s Centennial and Sesquicentennial Farm Program honors family farms for 100+ years.
-The DeKalb County Farm Bureau recognizes these local farms and families – the fifth in a series of features.
+The Illinois Department of Agriculture’s Centennial & Sesquicentennial Farms Program honors generations of farmers who have worked to maintain family farms for 100+ years.
+The DeKalb County Farm Bureau recognizes these local farms and families – the tenth in a series of features.
 To have your farm featured, contact the Farm Bureau.